Root Canal Injuries

 When root canal filling materials are overextended they can enter the underlying main sensory nerve in the lower part of the jaw or enter into the sinus in the upper jaw and burn the delicate dental nerve tissue.
 A constant lack of sensation and/or pain and discomfort in the chin and lip is indicative of overfill of the lower posterior (back) teeth.Your dentist should be consulted immediately if sharp pain and/or numbness continues 8 hours after root canal therapy has been performed.
 There is a short window of opportunity in which these nerve injuries must be treated and the failure to do so can result in permanent nerve damage.

 Trigeminal neuralgia is a disorder of the trigeminal nerve that causes extreme pain in the eyes, forehead, jaws, lips, nose, and/or scalp.
 Many dental malpractice victims are diagnosed with this condition when they have suffered a traumatic dental nerve injury which is hard to pinpoint.
 However, this is an imprecise diagnosis and a nerve specialist should be consulted in order to determine exactly which nerve is injured and what the treatment options are.
+The treatment options available to someone who has been injured by a negligent root canal depend on which nerve or other facial structure is injured by the root canal.
+Negligent root canals can penetrate and injure the lingual nerve, inferior alveolar nerve or sinus cavities.

 Trigeminal neuralgia is among the most painful conditions.
 Touching or even gentle air currents can set off terrible occurrences of severe pain and discomfort.
 In some cases, the injured patient feels persistent pain that is similar to a migraine on top of a stabbing pain.
 Therefore, it disrupts one’s quality of life since it can be set off by routine activities performed in one’s day-to-day life.
 Though not lethal, episodes of trigeminal neuralgia and the fear of triggering an attack can be debilitating to sufferers.